 MORE VITALITY ON THE INSIDE AND IN LIFE

-Welcome to book a session, and we will talk through what you would like help with.
+Welcome to book a session, and we will talk through what you would like to have help with.
 I am a reg psychologist and meet clients online and at my practice in Stockholm, Sweden.
-You can get help with anxiety, for example, worrying, panic attacks, social phobia, and generalized anxiety disorder.
+You can get help with depression and also the anxiety that follows.
 I offer in-depth sessions (individual therapy) where you can gain perspective and understanding of yourself and change in your life.

-Symptoms of anxiety can take different forms.
-The symptoms can be lighter or heavier and might have existed for a shorter or longer time.
+Depression can take different forms.
+The symptoms can be lighter or heavier and have existed for a shorter or longer time.

-Those who come to me may have experiences of previous therapies where they feel that they learned a lot ('thinking and knowing') about themselves and anxiety, but symptoms may have remained.
-There is a big difference between understanding the problems intellectually and experiencing emotionally what can be done constructively about anxiety.
+Those who come to me may have experiences of previous therapies where they feel that they learned a lot ('thinking and knowing') about themselves and depression, but symptoms may have remained.
+There is a big difference between understanding the problems intellectually and experiencing them emotionally what can be done constructively about depression.

-I work with affect-focused (ISTDP) therapy, which differentiates between 'thinking and knowing' a lot about anxiety and 'feeling and knowing' about anxiety and emotional processes.
+I work with affect-focused (ISTDP) therapy, which differentiates between 'thinking and knowing' a lot about depression and 'feeling and knowing' about emotional processes.

 Usually, the client and I work with an arrangement where the focus is on relational and emotional processes according to ISTDP.
 I experience that this arrangement has better results than a more intellectual approach to the problems.
 Other times we work based on a combination of ISTDP and seeking understanding and knowledge or a more cognitive-behavioral approach.
 The arrangement depends on what the client wishes to work with and what is needed for change.